24/7 EMERGENCY SERVICE

 Identifying Age and Efficiency

-Determining your hot water system’s age is a crucial first step towards recognizing the need for replacement.
-This information can typically be found by examining the identifying sticker or label on the system, which contains details such as the capacity, model, and serial numbers.
-Once you know the age, the next step is to assess its efficiency.
+Determining your hot water system’s age is a crucial first step towards recognising replacement needs.
+This information can typically be found by examining the identifying sticker or label on the system which contains details such as the capacity, model and serial numbers.
+Once you know the age the next step is to assess its efficiency.
 Look out for indicators such as:

 If any of these indicators are present, it’s a clear sign that the system’s efficiency is compromised.